Nayte91/P6-Snowtricks/readme.md

 * with symfony CLI, run a "symfony serve -d" command.
 * With raw PHP, run a "php -S 127.0.0.1:8000 -t public/" command.

+##To use the website ?

+Simply create an account with "sign-in" menu, or use the built-in account :
+* username : usertest
+* password : azerty

 Julien "Nayte" Robic.